 It is a good idea to review letter of recommendation samples before writing your letter.
 Along with helping with your layout, examples can help you see what kind of content you should include in your document.

-While examples, templates, and guidelines are a great starting point to your letter, you should always be flexible.
-You should tailor a letter example to fit the candidate’s work history, and the job for which he or she is applying.
+While examples, templates, and guidelines are great starting points, always be flexible.
+Tailor a letter example to fit the candidate’s work history and the job for which they are applying.

 Reference Letter Example for an Employee

 You can use this reference letter sample as a model.
 Download the template (compatible with Google Docs and Word Online), or read the text version below.

 Reference Letter Example for an Employee (Text Version)

 I would like to recommend Muriel McKensie as a candidate for a position with your organization.
 In her position as Administrative Assistant, Muriel was employed in our office from 2016 - 2021.
 Throughout her time with our organization, she demonstrated critical skills that would make her an excellent employee at your company.

 Muriel did a terrific job in her position and was an asset to our organization during her tenure with the office.
 She has excellent written and verbal communication skills, is extremely organized, can work independently, and is able to effectively multi-task to ensure that all projects are completed in a timely manner.